xcore/sw_avb_dc/doc/system_dc.rst

 with the main control task and is controlled via the main AVB API described in Section :ref:`sec_avb_api`.

-Media FIFOs to XC Channels
+Media FIFOs to XC channels
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sometimes it is useful to convert the audio stream in a media FIFO